mujiezhang/PSOSP/README.md

 Running this example with one core takes approximately two minutes.
 And you will get two files: ```host_whole_genome_HI.tsv``` and ```prediction.tsv```

 ## Attention
-1. PSP is designed for complete host and corresponding complete virus for that host.
+* PSP is designed for complete host and corresponding complete virus for that host.
 Using incomplete genome as input may influence the prediction accuracy.
-2. PSP